DanielBMarkham/Info-Ops/manuscript/chapter7.md

 3. Make a list of different things they can do to change habits
 4. Try some things
 5. See which ones work and which ones don't work
-6. Try to guess a pattern in what works and don't work
+6. Try to guess a pattern in what works and what doesn't work
 7. Continue experimenting to see if the pattern was correct or not

 That's our first-pass at **Business Abstract Behavior**.
 It's interesting to me how scientific it all is.
 It sounds just like the things scientists would do to train rats or something.